Mykol71/ostools-1.17/rh8/README.md

 + update RTI iso.
 + console screen reso. remove irroneous nomodeset.
 + build custom iso. boot options for localboot, install, and upgrade.
-- smb users default passwords.
++ smb users default passwords.
 + auditd fixes.
-- rh8 tcc.
+- rh8 tcc. upgrade ron's test VM so Moth can use to compile tcc.
 + download rti iso bug.
 + find a upsd rpm for rh8 and publish in our repo.
 + 640x480 reso.